How To Spray Paint Interior Walls And Ceilings – Easy Guide For House Owners And Painters

 Before we start

-Understand that preparation is the key to an excellent finish.
+Understand that preparation is the key to an excellent finish when you spray paint interior walls with an airless paint sprayer.
 You must ensure that all the surfaces are clean and smooth before you start your project.
 The areas that you don’t need to paint should also be well protected from paint runs and spills.

 How to prepare your walls for painting